MarcoLeongDev/handsfree-stable-diffusion/README.md

 ![3](./assets/straya3.png)

 10. Are you a prompt-engineer only for questionable kangaroos?
-- I was luck to have other humble creations: https://pixai.art/@marcoleong
+- I was luck to have other humble creations: https://pixai.art/@marcoleong and https://civitai.com/user/mark0

+11. Why is the generated image black/dark image?
+- The plugin `nsfw-censor` replaces spicy content with black image.
+There are false-positive and false-negative but at least it help my script to be a bit more SFW.
+Feel free to disable it in the plugin tab.

 # Can I get you a coffee?
 Of course.
 To be honest, I would be saving to move away from my 9yo laptop from 2014